 Prior to joining the Obama Administration, Mr. Rosenbach was a Principal at a global management consulting firm, where he advised the executives of Fortune 500 companies on strategic risk mitigation strategies.

-Mr. Rosenbach previously worked as the Executive Director of the Belfer Center for International Affairs at the Harvard Kennedy School.
-He managed the Center's operations, taught classes on cybersecurity and counterterrorism policy and co-directed a joint Harvard/Massachusetts Institute of Technology project on international cybersecurity policy.
+Mr. Rosenbach earlier worked at the Harvard Kennedy School as the Executive Director of the Belfer Center for International Affairs.
+He managed the Center's operations, taught graduate-level classes on national security issues and directed research projects focusing on cyber, counterterrorism and the Pakistani military.

 Prior to his work at Harvard, Mr. Rosenbach served as national security advisor for then-Senator Chuck Hagel and as a professional staff member on the Senate Select Committee on Intelligence (SSCI).
 During his time on the SSCI, he provided oversight of counterterrorism programs and led investigations of prewar intelligence on Iraqi WMD.

 Mr. Rosenbach worked as the Chief Information Security Officer for the largest pan-European internet service provider.
 He managed an international team that ensured the cybersecurity of the firm's service delivery network and implemented the firm's first-ever risk management strategy.